Sasha-Cui/jkp-data/README.md

 At the end of the routine, 4 folders should appear: `World_Ret_Monthly`, `World_Data`, `Daily_Returns`, and `Characteristics`.
 They contain Global Stock Returns and Stock Characteristics.

-### Important Notice
+### Notes

-Do not unpack the folder into another directory.
-All files with the `.ft` extension in the folder where `main.py` is executed will be deleted.
-To avoid any unintended data loss, ensure that you run the script from within the 'Build_database' folder.
+By default, the end date for the data in the code is 2024-12-31.
+You can change it by setting the date on line 4 of the `main.py` file.
+The date should be in the format of 'Year, Month, Day' and entered as integers.
+For example, for May 6th, 1992, the input would be:
+     ```python
+     end_date = pl.datetime(1992, 5, 6)
+     ```

 ## Hardware Requirements